C++ Access Specifiers

 What are Access Specifiers?

-• Private: Private members are accessible only within the class they are declared in.
-They cannot be accessed by derived classes or other parts of the program.
-This provides data hiding and encapsulation, ensuring that the internal implementation details of a class are hidden from external entities.
+Private members are accessible only within the class they are declared in.
+They cannot be accessed by derived classes or other parts of the program, ensuring data hiding and encapsulation.

-• Protected: Protected members are similar to private members, but they can also be accessed by derived classes.
-They are hidden from the rest of the program but can be utilized by the derived classes for inheritance and code reuse purposes.
+Protected members are like members but can also be accessed by classes that inherit from them.
+They are kept hidden from the rest of the program.
+Can be utilized in inheritance.

 class MyClass {